SKeyes Special · InflueAnswers

 In most cases, two antagonistic directions emerge: anti-Hezbollah and anti-Lebanese Forces.
 Rather than promoting ideas, these online groups exist in the virtual space solely to combat each other.

-Through an examination of the online discourse surrounding Pascal Sleiman’s kidnapping and killing, our objectives are threefold:
+Through an examination of the online discourse surrounding Pascal Sleiman's kidnapping and killing, the objectives of this report are threefold:

 This report was authored by Ralph Baydoun, CEO of InflueAnswers, with the support of the Samir Kassir Foundation, as part of the latter's Inclusive Media, Cohesive Society (IMeCS) program.